tomaskala/website/content/posts/cryptopals-set-5.md

 # [Challenge 34](https://cryptopals.com/sets/5/challenges/34)

 Because the Diffie-Hellman protocol we implemented in challenge 33 is anonymous, it is susceptible to MITM attacks.
 Neither of the two parties (Alice and Bob) can prove that they are talking to who they think, so Eve can hijack their connection.
-In this challenge, we implement a particular MITM attack.
+In this challenge, we implement a particular MITM scenario.

 The standard MITM attack against anonymous DH key exchange works as follows: